Sterling Heights Stargazing & Astronomy Report

 Where are darker skies near Sterling Heights?

-The closest meaningfully darker mapped site is 77147, Michigan, about 32 km south east of Sterling Heights, reaching Bortle 6.
+The closest meaningfully darker mapped site is Washington Charter Township, Michigan, about 23 km east south east of Sterling Heights, reaching Bortle 6.

 When is the sky darkest in Sterling Heights?